Erudika/para-dao-sql/README.md

 and verify that it exists in the classpath.
 If the driver cannot be found, the SQL DAO will fail to initiailize and the DAO cannot be used.

-In addition to specifying the driver name, you need to ensure the jarfile containing the SQL driver corresponding to your database is on your classpath when launching Para Server.
-The easiest way to do this is to add your SQL driver's jarfile to the `lib/` directory relative to the location of the Para Server WAR file `para-x.y.z.war`.
+In addition to specifying the driver name, you need to ensure the JAR file containing the SQL driver corresponding to your database is on your classpath when launching Para Server.
+The easiest way to do this is to add your SQL driver's JAR file to the `lib/` directory relative to the location of the Para Server WAR file `para-x.y.z.war`.

 ### Schema